Skip to content

 The thing is — you might not need all these services to prepare your case.
 For instance, you may just need a lawyer to help you draft a new agreement or to assist you in court.
 If this is the case, using Unbundled Legal Services can potentially save you thousands of dollars.

-With Unbundled Legal Services, you can allocate specific duties to your lawyer and take on the rest of the work yourself.
+With Unbundled Legal Help, you can allocate specific duties to your lawyer and take on the rest of the work yourself.
 As a result, your legal fees may be as low as $500 to $1,500.
+Unbundled Legal Help also connects parents with full representation at affordable rates because we cooperate with small law firms and individual attorneys.

 Related Blog Posts